The Most Comprehensive Data Protection Solution

 All fifty states have enacted legislation to protect consumers’ private information, but some states have more stringent laws and penalties than others.
 To learn about data protection laws in your state, read through the Definitive Guide to US State Data Breach Laws or view the United States Data Breach Heatmap infographic.

-Key Terms of the Primary California Data Privacy Protection Act Defined
+Key Terms of the Primary California Consumer Privacy Act Defined

 There are a number of terms defined in the legislation in order to clarify the parameters of the law.
 Certain businesses and all Californian consumers are the two groups who fall under the provisions in the bill, defined as: